vmanot/impostor-syndrome/README.md

 # In No Particular Order

+PRs welcomed (merge is subject to personal amusement).

 #### AirPods <> FaceTime interaction increasingly becoming an open joke.

 #### `lldb` being unable to inspect local Swift variables in 2024.
 Swift was released almost a decade ago.